SamDozer/2D-Tumor-Angiogenesis-Simulation/README.md

 ## **Overview**

-Tumor angiogenesis is the process by which a tumor induces the growth of new blood vessels to supply itself with nutrients and oxygen.
-This process is critical for tumor expansion, as it allows the tumor to grow beyond the size at which simple diffusion can support it.
-In this repository, several models simulate this process, starting with simple diffusion models and progressively adding more biological detail, such as cell proliferation and blood vessel growth.
+Tumor angiogenesis is crucial for tumor expansion, as the process allows the tumor to grow beyond a size where diffusion alone can sustain it.
+This process involves inducing the growth of new blood vessels to supply nutrients and oxygen to the tumor.
+In this repository, we provide models that simulate this process starting with basic diffusion and adding more biological complexity, such as cell proliferation and dynamic blood vessel growth.

-Each notebook explores a different aspect of tumor angiogenesis:
+Each notebook explores different aspects of tumor angiogenesis:
-- **Diffusion**: The spread of tumor cells across space.
+- **Diffusion**: Tumor cells spread across space.
-- **Proliferation**: The multiplication of tumor cells in response to environmental conditions.
+- **Proliferation**: Cells multiply in response to environmental conditions.
-- **Irrigation**: The growth of blood vessels that supply nutrients to the tumor.
+- **Irrigation**: Blood vessels grow to supply nutrients to the tumor.

 ---